mafintosh/turbo-json-parse/README.md

   unsafe: false, // set to true to enable all unsafe optimizations
   unescapeStrings: true, // set to false if you don't need to unescape \ chars
-  defaults: true // set to false to disable setting of default properties }
+  defaults: true // set to false to disable setting of default properties
+  prettyPrinted: false // set to true to parse json formatted with JSON.stringify(x, null, 2) }
 ```